Not a Member?

-Instruct to inform physician if they fall often as this may increase risk for complications.
+Instruct to inform physician if patient falls often as this may increase risk for complications.
 Counsel to maintain strict adherence to dosing regimen.
 Advise not to start or stop other medications, including salicylates (eg, ASA, topical analgesics), OTC drugs, or herbal medications, except on advice of physician.
-Instruct to inform physician if pregnancy is suspected, to discuss pregnancy planning, or if considering breastfeeding.
+Instruct to inform physician if pregnancy is suspected (to discuss pregnancy planning) or if considering breastfeeding.
 Counsel to avoid any activity or sport that may result in traumatic injury.
 Instruct that regular PT tests and visits to physician are required during therapy.
 Advise patient to carry ID card stating drug is being taken.
 Instruct to eat a normal, balanced diet to maintain consistent intake of vitamin K and to avoid drastic changes in diet, such as eating large amounts of leafy, green vegetables.
 Advise to take ud.
 Advise to immediately report unusual bleeding or symptoms or any serious illness, such as severe diarrhea, infection, or fever.
 Inform that anticoagulant effects may persist for about 2 to 5 days after discontinuation.

 Tab: (Coumadin) 15-30°C (59-86°F).
 Protect from light and moisture.
 (Jantoven) 20-25°C (68-77°F); excursions permitted at 15-30°C (59-86°F).
 Protect from light and moisture.
 Inj: (Coumadin) 15-30°C (59-86°F).
 Protect from light.
 Use reconstituted sol w/in 4 hrs; do not refrigerate.
 Discard any unused sol.